Characteristics That Impact Your Olive Oil’s Qualities

 Olive oil should ideally be stored in stainless steel tanks before being packaged into bottles.
 The stainless steel tanks are temperature controlled.
 Once the extra virgin olive oil is finished being packaged into bottles.
 Bottles are typically stored in dark packaging.

-Unlike wine, olive oil doesn’t get any better as it ages, which is why it’s suggested that olive oil gets used within a year of its pressing date.
+Unlike wine, olive oil does not get any better as it ages, which is why it’s suggested that olive oil gets used within a year of its pressing date.
 The unfortunate part is that most olive oil bottles don’t offer a date when the bottle was pressed.
 Olive oil that spends time collecting dust in the corner of a cabinet loses its health benefits too.
 In order to get the most value from your bottle of olive oil, keep the bottle stored in a cool, dim climate.
 Gourmet olive oil can easily go to waste when not used within a proper time frame.